 How to Repair

-To overhaul sashes you really need to remove them from their frames, which can be done from the interior by carefully prising off the nailed timber beading.
+To overhaul sashes you really need to remove them from their frames.
+This can be done from the interior by carefully prising off the nailed timber beading.

 - Sash cords are fairly easy to replace

-- Distorted wood should be planed off, followed by lubricating the sides with candle wax, and oiling the pulleys
+- Plane off distorted wood, followed by lubricating the sides with candle wax, and oiling the pulleys

-- Any paint should be stripped from the sash channels in the frame and protected with linseed oil.
-Removing paint is normally best done by burning off (taking care not to leave burn marks), but chemical strippers may need to be used near glass to avoid cracking
+- Strip any paint from the sash channels in the frame (usually best done by burning off) and protect with linseed oil.
+Take care not to leave burn marks and perhaps use chemical strippers near glass to avoid cracking

 - Refixing beading with brass screws rather than nails is a better solution